Woo-hoo, you’ve managed to become a life coach!

 I’m referring to building an engaged audience that will supply you with clients.

-Before you dive in headlong on Facebook posting glib memes with gay abandon, learn how to use it successfully because otherwise, you’re just wasting your time.
+Before you dive in headlong on any social media platform posting glib memes with gay abandon, learn how to use it successfully.
+Otherwise, you’re just wasting your time.

-Pick one, or maybe two platforms, where your clients will be hanging out and master them.
+To begin with (unless you hire a social media manager) pick one, or maybe two platforms where your clients will be hanging out.

 It’s okay to open accounts on as many as you like, but just focus on one or two because otherwise you’ll overwhelm yourself and end up doing everything badly.